Tulsipur, Dang: Healthcare

 In Tulsipur, there is provincial level hospital named Rapti Provincial Hospital for the general medical need.
 Tulsipur is home to the renowned Rapti Eye Hospital, recognized as one of the foremost specialized eye care facilities in the region.
 Additionally, the town boasts several private hospitals and clinics catering to both general medical requirements and specialized treatments.

 Tourist Spots

-Tulsipur boasts several notable attractions, including the Museum of Tharu Civilization at Sukaurakot, which showcases one of Nepal's oldest human civilizations and its influence on the culture and history of southern Nepal.
+Tulsipur boasts several notable attractions, including the Museum of Tharu Civilization at Chakhaura, which showcases one of Nepal's oldest human civilizations and its influence on the culture and history of southern Nepal.
 The Ambikeshwari Temple stands out as the city's most popular religious site, complemented by other notable places like the Sawarikot Temple and the Radha-Krishna Temple.
 Nature enthusiasts flock to the Chameri Cave, located on the northern outskirts of the city, while the Rapti Peace Park in Ganeshpur draws numerous visitors with its array of attractions, ranging from a small zoo to a water park.
 This park is a favored destination for family outings, offering a respite from bustling city life.

-Moreover, Tulsipur's charm extends to its ancient temples, significant historical sites, diverse ethnic communities, linguistic variety, varied landscapes, lakes, rich flora and fauna, and enchanting waterfalls, all of which entice visitors from across the nation.
+Additionally, Tulsipur features other ancient temples, historical sites, diverse ethnic communities, linguistic variety, varied landscapes, lakes, flora and fauna, and waterfalls, drawing visitors from across the country.